metaopt/torchopt/docs/source/implicit_diff/implicit_diff.rst

     sol = linear_solve.solve_cg(matvec_A, b, tol=1e-5)
     print(sol)

-Users can also select corresponding solver in functional and OOP APIs.
+Users can also select the corresponding solver in functional and OOP APIs.

 .. code-block:: python